 While there is no miracle cure for aging, doctors and experts agree that there is a proven way to slow the aging process.
 Physical activity has been proven to be the best way to stay young longer and to age more healthfully.

 Regular physical activity helps prevent chronic illnesses and conditions that can make your later years difficult.
-According to WHO (World Health Organization) older adults who are physically active will benefit in multiple ways.
+According to WHO (World Health Organization) older adults who are physically active will benefit in multiple ways, helping them stay young.

 To see these benefits, WHO recommends that adults 65 and older get: